Corrective exercise training is becoming significantly in demand as personal training is more and more specialized.

 But there are a significant amount of corrective exercise specialist certifications that are currently on the market.

 I will be breaking down the four most recognized corrective exercise certifications in this article so you can get a good feel of what each one is about as well is which one you should start studying for.
+I also suggest looking at the top nutrition certifications as well as the top strength and conditioning certifications.

 Contents of Article